gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/fallstudie.md

 ## Abstract

 While single cell RNA sequencing is an important tool in understanding biological systems, it still lacks standardization.
-To assess this we analyse the reproducibility of the Seurat package.
+To assess this we analyze the reproducibility of the Seurat package.
 We did this theoretically, replicated the tutorial and tested the workflow with different data.
 We concluded that replication is possible but some manual interventions are necessary that could lead to diverging results.

 ## Introduction